 Last month, I wrote about how to find a technical cofounder.
-Here’s a follow-up.
+Here is a follow-up.

-Let’s say you’ve found a potential cofounder.
+Let’s say you have found a potential cofounder.
 Life is great, you got your cake!

 - Passion & personal interest